How to help children succeed with dyslexia

 Much of children’s success depends on parents not just supporting their learning needs, but also helping them apprehend their situation adequately.
 This means understanding the source of their struggle, addressing the fact that things are more difficult for them, and realizing that they are more than their difficulty.

-Having your child understand why they struggle with reading is a key step on the path to your child successfully dealing with their learning difficulty.
+Helping children with dyslexia understand why they struggle with reading is a key step on the path to your child successfully dealing with their learning difficulty.

 But explaining dyslexia to a child can be a tough conversation to have.
 Your child will likely be very aware of their reading difficulties if they have started learning how to read at school.